Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 Otago Optical is located at South Bridge Road, on the third level of a shophouse.
 It admittedly isn’t the easiest to locate – I was advised to look out for the huge pineapple display of Kele as a landmark.

 I met with Tim, who handles the everyday operations of the store (including customer interactions).
-Having been in the industry for over a decade – he’s actually a certified optometrist – Tim was immensely knowledgable about all things optical, and wasted no time sharing with me the different properties of the spectacles on offer.
-For example, he demonstrated how several of Otago’s spectacles are actually flexible, making them more durable and less prone to accidental breakage/damage.
+Having been in the industry for over a decade – he’s a certified optometrist – Tim was immensely knowledgeable about all things optical, and wasted no time sharing with me the different properties of the spectacles on offer.
+For example, he demonstrated how several of Otago’s spectacles are flexible, making them more durable and less prone to accidental breakage/damage.

 Tim also explained to me the misconception surrounding blue-light lenses.
 “Scientifically speaking, there are no real medical benefits to blue light lenses,” he said.
 Instead, Otago Optical offers violet-light blocking lenses, which help block both harmful UV (ultraviolet) rays as well as violet-light which has higher energy.
-“It’s useful for those who are frequently outdoors and under the sun,” he said, but clarifies that the lenses don’t help with digital eye strain – though neither do blue-light lenses.
+“It’s useful for those who are frequently outdoors and under the sun,” he said, but clarified that the lenses don’t help with digital eye strain – though neither do blue-light lenses.
 In other words, there’s no need to top up significantly for blue light lenses.

 There were also more posters on all things optical, which Tim was more than happy to elaborate on.
 Unlike other eyewear stores where the main focus is on selling, Otago Optical seeks to educate its customers so that they can make an informed purchase.